 Q. How often can IRA funds be rolled-over?

-A. IRA rollovers can be done only once in a 12-month period.
-Running 12 months not calendar year.
+A. IRA rollovers can be done once in a 12-month period (not calendar year).

 Q. Is each IRA account counted separately?

-A. No, the 12-month restriction applies to the individual.
-If you have several accounts, you are permitted only one rollover per 12 months (not one rollover per account).
+A. Each IRA account is not counted separately.
+However, the 12-month restriction applies to the individual.
+If you have several accounts, you are permitted only one rollover per 12 months, not one rollover per account.

 Q. What happens if I make a second rollover in 12 months?

-A. The second rollover will be treated as an IRA distribution and will be a taxable event.
+A. If you make a second rollover in 12 months, it will be treated as an IRA distribution and will be considered a taxable event.